quickstraw/StormyItems/README.md

 # StormyItems

 <p>Adds a few items that build on vanilla ideas.
-I want to make items that make certain builds and playstyles more viable.</p>
+I want to make items that make certain builds and playstyles more viable.
+Please let me know if there are any bugs or crashes.</p>

 - Cracked Halo: Increases movement speed when in the air.